List of characters in The Lego Movie franchise: Snake Army

 An army of humanoid snakes that appeared in Garmadon's flashback, originally they were going to reside in the Jungle of Lost Souls when Lloyd and Master Wu fight them across a bridge, they are inspired by the Serpentine from the original series.

 Skeleton Army

 An army of animated skeletons led by Garmadon that appeared in his flashback of how he met Koko, they are inspired by the Skulkin from the original series.

 Michael Strahan

 A Lego caricature of Michael Strahan (voiced by himself) is a known media personality and former member of the New York Giants.
 Strahan and Robin Roberts do reports on the heroic activities of the ninjas and Lord Garmadon's attacks on "Good Morning Ninjago."

 In the UK version, he is replaced by a Lego caricature of Ben Shephard (voiced by himself).

 Robin Roberts

-A Lego caricature of Robin Roberts (voiced by herself) is a known newscaster.
-Roberts and Michael Strahan do reports on the heroic activities of the ninjas and Lord Garmadon's attacks on "Good Morning Ninjago."

-In the UK version, she is replaced by a Lego caricature of Kate Garraway (voiced by herself).
+A Lego caricature of Robin Roberts (voiced by herself) is a newscaster.
+In the UK version, Robert is replaced by a Lego caricature of Kate Garraway (voiced by herself).